fumzy123/orbital-spheres/readme.md

-# Three.js Journey

-## Description
+# Description
-The purpose of this project was to make a threejs animation based on trigonometric functions.
+The purpose of this project was to make a visually appealing 3D animation that uses the relies of trigonometric functions.
 It's a simple animation.
-Click the cube to see it
+Click the cube to see it in action.

 ## How to trigger the trigonometric animation
 Click the green cube to see the trigonometric animation